-Many capillaries have an internal diameter of about 10 $\mu m.$
+Many capillaries have an internal diameter of about 10 $\mu m$ .

-In one type of blood transfusion, {ONIY} red blood cells from a donor are transferred to the patient.
-07.4 It is dangerous for a patient with blood groupA to receive red blood cells from a donor with blood group B. Explain why.
-[3 marks] 0 7.5 Explain why blood groupO red blood cells can be given to patients with any blood group.
-[2 marks] Question 7 continues on the next page
+In one type of blood transfusion, only red blood cells from a donor are transferred the patient. to Do not write outside the box 0 7.4 It is dangerous for a patient with blood group A to receive red blood cells from a dowith blood group B. Explain why. onor [3 ma arks] 0 7.5 Explain why blood group ored blood cells can be given to patients with any blood group. arks] Question 7 continues on the next page

+0 7.6 Table 4shows some of the risks associated with blood transfusions.
+Do not write outside the box

 Table 4

-Risk Probability of risk occurring
+Risk Probability of risk occurring g

-Allergic re action 0.9 %
+Allergic reaction 0.9 %

-Hepati tis B infection 1 in (3 × 105)
+Hepatitis B infection 1 in (3 × 105)

-Hepatitis (C infection 6.7 \times 10-7
+Hepatitis C infection 6.7 × 10-7

 Kidney damage 1 in 70 000

 Which risk has the lowest probability of occurring?

-Tick ([]) one box.
+Tick (🗆) one box.
+[1 mark]

 Allergic reaction

 Hepatitis B infection

 Hepatitis C infection

 Kidney damage